looker-open-source/components/src/components/Button/Button.md

 ```

 ## Additional Action Considerations
 When a call to action requires additional steps, include an ellipsis at the end of the button text as a visual clue.
-This helps reinforce that there are aditional steps that can take place before the action takes effect.
+This helps reinforce that there are additional steps that can take place before the action takes effect.
 ```js
 <List>
   <ListItem><Button mode="scary">Move to Trash...</Button></ListItem>